alexborisov/pushbullet-cli/README.md

 You will then need to obtain your API key from your PushBullet _Account Settings_.

-Create a text file `.env` in the root of the project directory with the following:
+Configure _pushbullet-cli_ to use your key

 ```
-API_KEY=YOURKEY
+node pushbullet --key YOUR_KEY
 ```

-Where `YOURKEY` is the API key you obtained from your PushBullet _Account Settings_.
+Where `YOUR_KEY` is the API key you obtained from your PushBullet _Account Settings_.

 Done!
 Ready to roll.

+*NOTE:* Your key will be stored under your OS _user data_ folder in a file `.pbcli`.
+Running `--key` again will override this file.

 ## Usage